Drosophila Blood Cell Differentiation Group

 The immune system is the main defense barrier that protects organisms against parasites, pathogens and harmful effects.
 The fruit fly Drosophila melanogaster has been used to study immunity and blood cell differentiation for the past 60 years.
-Although, according to our recent knowledge, Drosophila lacks an adaptive immunity, the functions of its immune cells (the hemocytes), such as phagocytosis, encapsulation and coagulation are similar to those of vertebrate myeloid cells.
+Although, according to our recent knowledge, Drosophila lacks adaptive immunity, the functions of its immune cells (the hemocytes), such as phagocytosis, encapsulation and coagulation are similar to those of vertebrate myeloid cells.
 The signaling pathways, as well as the transcription and epigenetic factors that regulate blood cell differentiation are highly conserved.
 Similarly to vertebrate blood cells, hemocytes differentiate in spatially separated hematopoietic compartments in multiple waves.
 Therefore, Drosophila is an ideal model organism to study the regulation of stem cell function in the hematopoietic niche, as well as tumor formation caused by the misregulation of blood cell fate.

 1. Transdifferentiation of Drosophila blood cells